AdobeDocs/analytics-platform.en/help/troubleshooting/vrs-dataview-sandbox-adc.md

-# How Adobe Analytics virtual report suites, CJA data views, AEP sandboxes and the Analytics Source Connector
+# Adobe Analytics virtual report suites, CJA data views, AEP sandboxes and the Analytics Source Connector

-# Overview
-Adobe Analytics, CJA and AEP provide a variety of means to create virtual environments.
+Adobe Analytics, CJA and AEP provide a variety of means to create virtual reporting and sandbox environments.
+It is useful to understand the similarities and differences

 The discussion below compares Adobe Analytics virtual report suites, CJA data views, and AEP sandboxes.

 # Adobe Analytics Virtual Report Suite (VRS)

-For more information, see: Virtual report suites overview.
+For more information, see: ]Virtual report suites overview](https://experienceleague.adobe.com/docs/analytics/components/virtual-report-suites/vrs-about.html?lang=en).

 A virtual report suite:

-Can be based on Adobe Analytics segments.
+* Can be based on Adobe Analytics segments.
-Configuration can be applied to historical data.
+* Configuration can be applied to historical data.
-Allows you to create one or many virtual views on top of a report suite for for use by different users in Adobe Analytics.
+* Allows you to create one or many virtual views on top of a report suite for for use by different users in Adobe Analytics.
-May be used to control access to and curate different kinds of data for different users.
+* May be used to control access to and curate different kinds of data for different users.
-Provides optional report-time processing capabilities for Adobe Analytics.
+* Provides optional report-time processing capabilities for Adobe Analytics.
-Is required for Cross-Device Analytics in Adobe Analytics.
+* Is required for Cross-Device Analytics in Adobe Analytics.

-A virtual report suite does note:
+A virtual report suite does not or is not:

-Provide a means to combine report suites together.
+* Provide a means to combine report suites together.
+* Available in Adobe Analytics Data Warehouse.
+* Available to

 ## VRS and the Analytics Source Connector